Azure/remote-monitoring-services-java/iothub-manager/README.md

 =============

 1. * application.conf - contains configuration for the web service (port, hostname, and IoT hub connection string environment variable name)
-2. PCS_IOTHUB_CONN_STRING is a system environment variable and should contain your IoT Hub connection string.
+2. PCS_IOTHUB_CONNSTRING is a system environment variable and should contain your IoT Hub connection string.
 Create this environment variable before running the microservice.
 3. <todo - logging/monitoring>